 One-of-a-kind printmaking process using black and colored inks to create single, unique printed images on the etching press.
 The monoprints may be further enhanced with color pencils, acrylic paints, and collage techniques.

-Prerequisites: Art 205 or permission or the instructor.
-Offered Fall 2003 and every other year.
+Prerequisites: Art 205 or permission of the instructor.
+Offered Fall 2005 and every other year.
+Credit: 3 Hours.

 ART 351 Advanced Etching